jackpal/Taipei-Torrent/README.md

 Download, Install, and Build Instructions
 -----------------------------------------

-1. Download and install the Go One environment from http://golang.org
+1. Download and install the Go tools from http://golang.org

 2. Use the "go" command to download, install, and build the Taipei-Torrent
 app: